-The 7760AVM line of audio and video monitoring cards perform a number of quality control and monitoring functions associated with a modern serial digital television facility.
-These cards perform audio and vertical blanking interval (VBI) data demultiplexing from the incoming digital video, analyze the data and display key information about the data on the output video.
+The 7760AVM2 series of video and audio monitoring cards perform a number of quality control and monitoring functions associated with a modern high definition and standard definition serial digital television facility.
+They perform audio and ancillary data (for HD) or vertical blanking interval (VBI) data (for SDI) demultiplexing from the incoming digital video, analyze the data and display key information about the data on the output video.
 The outputs are either analog and/or digital video with analog or digital audio.